chandan07cse/Elham/README.md

 ```sh
 $ cd ../
 ```
 - Now copy the .env.sample to .env for security reason.
-As .env should be included in gitingnore
+As .env should be included in gitignore file
 ```sh
 $ sudo cp .env.sample .env
 ```